 If you are looking for the bare minimum features to get you started, this is the best choice for a simple Brother sewing machine.

-- The reverse lever is awkwardly placed on the right of the machine rather than above the work area where you’ll be guiding your fabric.
+- The reverse lever is awkwardly placed on the machine’s right rather than above the work area where you’ll be guiding your fabric.

-- This machine comes with 10 stitches only, and no ability to adjust length or width beyond what is preset with those 10 stitches
+- This machine comes with ten stitches only and no ability to adjust length or width beyond what is preset with those ten stitches.

 - No automatic needle threading apparatus

-- Buttonholes are 4-step manual buttonholes, which is more difficult for beginner users.
+- Buttonholes are 4-step manual buttonholes, which are more difficult for beginner users.

 I hope now you’ve been able to select the best Brother sewing machine to fit your sewing needs.
-If you have any questions, please feel free to ask!
-And while you’re at it, check out my list of best beginner sewing books and a list of must-have sewing accessories to help you get started!
+And while you’re here, check out my list of best beginner sewing books and a list of must-have sewing accessories to help you get started!